sadasystems/gcp_disaster_recovery/Loadbalancer.md

 # How to expose your service to the Internet
 -1. modify `project-level-folder/load-balancer/terragrunt.hcl` to include your module as a dependency.
 -2.
 Add host-and-path rules below the existing host-and-path rule.
+-3.
+In case of using HTTPS front end, your impersonate service account should have 'roles/compute.loadBalancerAdmin'